New Physics in $b \to s \mu \mu$: FCC-hh or a Muon Collider?: Signatures at a muon collider

 \subsection{Leptoquark pair production: {\boldmath$\mu \bar{\mu}$}$\to {\rm LQ} \overline{{\rm LQ}}$}

 This channel is dominated by the partonic process $\mu^+ \mu^- \to {\rm LQ}\, \overline{{\rm LQ}}$ for $M_{\rm LQ}$ close to $\sqrt{s_0}/2$, where all the PDFs except the muon one (and muon neutrino, to a lesser extent) are completely negligible.
 We thus compute analytically the partonic cross section considering the $Z/\gamma$ exchange in the $s$-channel, the quark exchange in $u$-channel and their interference, see the diagrams in Fig.~\ref{fig:FDiagrams}, and then convolute with muon PDFs to obtain the total cross section.
 We consider only the case of on-shell leptoquarks.
-We estimate the MuC reach by requiring that at least 100 events of pair-produced leptoquarks are generated.
-As one might expect, we find that the leptoquark mass reach from pair production is approximately given by $M_{\rm LQ}^{\rm reach} \approx \sqrt{s_0}/2$.
+In order to estimate the MuC reach on this channel we requiring that at least 100 events of pair-produced leptoquarks are generated. {This number is compatible with the one obtained by the more detailed analysis of \cite{Asadi:2021gah,Qian:2021ihf}, assuming a $\Br(LQ \to b \mu) \sim \mathcal{O}(1)$.
+As one might expect, we find that the leptoquark mass reach from pair production is approximately given by $M_{\rm LQ}^{\rm reach} \approx \sqrt{s_0}/2$, and this is fairly independent on the precise number of events required.}

-A full collider simulation of this process and its backgrounds is beyond the purpose of this paper, and we refer to \cite{Qian:2021ihf} for a more detailed study of both leptoquark pair and single production (by fusion with a $Z/\gamma$ or via radiation off of a $b$ or $\mu$) at muon colliders.
+A full collider simulation of this process and its backgrounds is beyond the purpose of this paper, and we refer to \cite{Asadi:2021gah,Qian:2021ihf} for a more detailed study of both leptoquark pair and single production (by fusion with a $Z/\gamma$ or via radiation off of a $b$ or $\mu$) at muon colliders.